-Google Consent Mode v2 Check — Is It Actually Working?
+How to Check If Google Consent Mode v2 Is Working

 The problem: Consent Mode v2 isn't something you install.
 It's something you configure.
 Having Google Tag Manager doesn't mean you have Consent Mode.
 Having a cookie banner doesn't mean Consent Mode is working.
-And without proper configuration, Google can't model conversions when users don't consent—meaning you lose conversion data entirely.
+And without proper configuration, Google can't model conversions when users don't consent - meaning you lose conversion data entirely.
+This is one of several common ways Google Ads conversion tracking breaks.
+For a full breakdown of how consent, timing, and configuration interact, see why Google Ads conversions break.

 The uncertainty is real: Your setup looks fine, but is it actually doing what Google needs?
 Here's how to check.